JetBrains/js-graphql-intellij-plugin/README.md

 ## FAQ

+**Which IDEs are compatible with the plugin?**

+The plugin is compatible with version 143+ of IntelliJ IDEA, WebStorm, RubyMine, PhpStorm, and PyCharm.

+PyCharm CE and Android studio is not supported since the plugin depends on two other plugins: NodeJS and JavaScript.

 **Where can I get the plugin?**

 The plugin is available from the JetBrains Plugin Repository at https://plugins.jetbrains.com/plugin/8097?pr=

-To install it in IntelliJ IDEA or WebStorm, open "Settings", "Plugins", "Browse repositories..." and search for "JS GraphQL".
+To install it, open "Settings", "Plugins", "Browse repositories..." and search for "JS GraphQL".

 **How do I reload a GraphQL Schema that was loaded from a URL?**